How To Clean A Water Cooler With Vinegar

 2. Empty and Clean the Reserved Water Tank

 Begin by unscrewing the lid of the tank and then pouring out any remaining water.
-Once all the water has been emptied, you can begin to clean the tank itself.
-Start by mixing together one part white vinegar with two parts warm water in a bowl.
+Once all the water has been emptied, you can clean the tank.
+Mix one part white vinegar with two warm water in a bowl.

-And replace the lid on the tank, ensuring that it is securely fastened before reconnecting power to your cooler.
+Replace the lid on the tank, ensuring it is securely fastened before reconnecting power to your cooler.
 Drain all the water from the water cooler.
 Please dispose of the old water and clean the water basin thoroughly before refilling it with fresh water.

 3. Mix Vinegar and Water